 Criteria pollutant emissions from the Valley Gardens Apartments project's onsite and offsite project construction activities were calculated using CalEEMod, Version 2020.4.0, which was described in Section III.
 The results of this analysis are presented in Table 19.
 The annual GHG emissions from the project construction activities would be 157.44 metric tons in 2023 and 260.9 metric tons in 2024.
 The total construction GHG emissions would be 418.34 metric tons.
-Consistent with SCAQMD recommendations and to ensure that construction emissions are assessed in a quantitative sense.
+Consistent with SCAQMD recommendations and to ensure that construction emissions are assessed in a quantitative sense, construction GHG emissions have been amortized over a 30-year period.
+The amortized value, 13.9 MTCO2e, has been added to the project's annual operational GHG emissions.
+(See below.)
+Modeling results are in Appendix B. For each construction year, annual GHG emissions would be far below the threshold of 3,000 MT of CO2e per year and therefore would be less than significant.
+No mitigation is necessary.

-Indirect emission sources are those for which the project is responsible, but which are not located at the project site.
+9 Indirect emission sources are those for which the project is responsible, but which are not located at the project site.

-Potentially Significant Impact Less Than
+Less Than

-Significant
+Potentially Significant

-with
+Significant with

-Mitigation
+Impact Mitigation

 Incorporated